Accountability in Agentic AI Systems

-An AI Delegate is a computational system that executes delegated intent within clearly defined human authority, grounded in explicit conceptual schemasAn explicit model of the distinctions that matter in a domain, object types, fact types, roles, and constraints, that exists independently of any implementation and defines what terms mean within an organizational context., while ownership of purpose, meaning, and accountability remains human and externally defined.
+An AI Delegate is a computational system that executes delegated intent.
+The authority it operates within is defined by humans and is always conditional and revocable.
+The meanings it uses are specified in explicit conceptual schemasAn explicit model of the distinctions that matter in a domain, object types, fact types, roles, and constraints, that exists independently of any implementation and defines what terms mean within an organizational context., and the accountability for its outcomes is assigned to the people who own the commitments that it is supporting.

-Grounded in conceptual schemas.
-The system operates over explicit conceptual distinctions rather than raw data or implicit assumptions.
+Conceptual schemas.
 The discipline, borrowed from DietzJan Dietz is a Dutch computer scientist whose Enterprise Ontology theory models organizations in terms of essential commitments and transactions rather than implementation details.
-His DEMO methodology identifies what an organization essentially does, independent of how it is currently implemented., is to model only what is essential and what is consequential if misunderstood; a schema bounded that way stays stable and auditable as the domain evolves.
-Without that grounding, a system may produce correct-looking results while operating on meanings nobody ever agreed on, which is the kind of failure that is hardest to detect and most expensive to correct.
+His DEMO methodology identifies what an organization essentially does, independent of how it is currently implemented.'s Enterprise Ontology and DEMO, Design and Engineering Methodology for OrganisationsA methodology developed by Jan Dietz for modeling an organization in terms of its essential transactions, actor roles, and commitments, independent of its current software, process, or reporting structure., is to model only what is essential to the organization's commitments; a schema defined that way stays stable and auditable as the domain evolves.
+Without that grounding, a system may produce correct-looking results while operating on a meaning that nobody ever agreed on.
+This kind of failure is difficult to detect and correct.
+For a fuller explanation of DEMO in this series, see Organizational Analysis Should Precede AI System Design.

 AI Delegates can still:

-The difference is that these capabilities operate within explicit constraints, with accountability that remains human.
+The difference is that these capabilities operate within boundaries that humans define and remain responsible for.

 The Three-Layer Architecture

 To make AI Delegates work in practice, we need an architecture that separates concerns cleanly.
-I think three layers are enough here, and each has a distinct responsibility.
+I think three layers are enough, and each has a distinct responsibility.

 Defines what distinctions matter in a domain.
 Contains object types, fact types, roles, constraints, and value types.
-In ORM terms, this is the conceptual schema.
-It captures meaning but does not determine action or control flow.
+In ORMORM, or Object-Role Modeling, is a conceptual modeling language that represents a domain as object types connected by fact types and roles, with explicit constraints. terms, this is the conceptual schema.

 Defines why information is used and what is supposed to happen when certain conditions hold.
 Intent is where meaning becomes actionable, but still requires operational interpretation before execution.
 References the schema without altering it.